RILM Ireland is based at the Research Foundation for Music in Ireland and the RILM National Committee of Ireland is chaired by Dr Kerry Houston.

 The RILM Ireland/RFIM work has been supported by a grant from the Music Libraries Trust.

-Dr Catherine Ferris (RILM Ireland/RFIM) worked closely with RILM's International Centre in New York in the development of a series of online video tutorials to encourage author self-submission to RILM.
+In 2011, Dr Catherine Ferris (RILM Ireland/RFIM) worked closely with RILM's International Centre in New York in the development of a series of online video tutorials to encourage author self-submission to RILM.
 The series demonstrates how to create records for books (monograph), an article in a periodical, an article in a symposium, a dissertation, an electronic resource and a review.
 These videos are available on RILM website and are used throughout the world.

 RILM National Committee of Ireland